gfifgfifofich/Engine/README.txt

    DrawCube(glm::vec2 position, glm::vec2 scale, glm::vec3 rotation = glm::vec3(0.0f), glm::vec4 color = glm::vec4(1.0f))
    !! rotation is for all 3 axis, for simple 2D rotation, z = rotation.
-I've done that for some cool shenanigans with rotations.
+I've done that for some cool shenanigans with rotations. i'll change transform matrix from pointless 4x4 to 3x3, cuz everything is 2d, and its a pointless used memory and calculations.

    DrawCircle(glm::vec2 position, float r, float edgesmoothness = 0.0001f, glm::vec4 color = glm::vec4(1.0f))